mtumilowicz/zio2-fiber-workshop/README.md

     * cooperative scheduling
         * fibers yield to each other as required to preserve some level of fairness
     * preemptive scheduling
+        * cooperative multitasking (also known as non-preemptive multitasking) is a style of computer multitasking in which the operating system never initiates a context switch from a running process to another process
+           * instead, in order to run multuple applications concurrently, processes coluntarily yield control periodically or when idle or logically blocked
         * you don’t have to yield to other threads to allow them to run
         * most operating systems (OS) schedule threads preemptively
         * when OS may decide to preempt a thread include?